Dolnja Briga

 Dolnja Briga ([ˈdoːlnja ˈbɾiːɡa]; in older sources also Dolenja Briga, Niedertiefenbach) is a settlement in the Municipality of Kočevje in southern Slovenia.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

 The local church was dedicated to Saint Valentine, but only minor ruins remain of the building, which was removed in 1954.
-Near the center of the village are the ruins of a school, which was used as a base by Slovene partisans until 1944.
+Near the center of the village are the ruins of a school, which was used as a base by the Slovene Partisans until 1944.